Indigenous Youth Council

 Responsibilities of the IYC are as follows:

-- to bring together Indigenous youth from across Canada, to consult with Elders and other resource people regarding concerns of youth.
+- To bring together Indigenous youth from across Canada, to share ideas and consult with Elders and community leaders to guide the IYC action plan

 - to discuss, voice concerns and advocate for urban Indigenous Youth.